ppm1337/COCONUTfrontend/README.md

 This is the frontend for the COlleCtion of Open Natural prodUcTs (COCONUT).
 Features:
 * browse database (cards and table browser with pagination)
-* search by SMILES, InChI, InChIKey, molecular formula
+* search by SMILES, InChI, InChIKey, molecular formula (two implementations for that)
 * structure and substructure search
 * individual page for each compound with molfile download and all information currently available in uniqueNaturalProduct collection
 * download database as SDF